 HCDE Assistant Professor Nadya Peek

-Nadya Peek, assistant professor in the Department of Human Centered Design & Engineering is a co-principal investigator on a new award from the National Science Foundation's Emerging Frontiers in Research and Innovation program.
+Nadya Peek, an assistant professor in the Department of Human Centered Design & Engineering, is the principal investigator on a new project supported by the Moore Foundation to develop modular, low-cost tools for scientific exploration.

 With support from the three-year award Peek and her collaborators will make open-source automation tools that scientists can customize for their own applications, and build a diverse community of practitioners using these tools.